Ronald A. Sherman, MD; Board Chair; Irvine, CA

 Samuel Kohn; Treasurer; Irvine, CA

-Mr. Kohn has over 20 years of business experience in the automotive industry.
-As treasurer, his financial expertise serves him and the Foundation well.
+Mr. Kohn has over 20 years of business experience in the automotive industry, and another 20 years in finance.
+As treasurer, this expertise serves him and the Foundation well.
 Mr. Kohn is a member of the Executive Committee, and chairs the Finance Committee.

 Sheri Cameron, MD; San Diego, CA